-For parameters that vary in time, time series data can be read from CSV files, by specifying resource: file=filename.csv to pick the desired CSV file from within the configured timeseries data path (model.timeseries\data\path).
+To read in CSV files, specify resource: file=filename.csv to pick the desired CSV file from within the configured timeseries data path (model.timeseries_data_path).

 By default, Calliope looks for a column in the CSV file with the same name as the location.
 It is also possible to specify a column to use when setting resource per location, by giving the column name with a colon following the filename: resource: file=filename.csv:column